epfl-ada/ada-2023-project-ndlmada/README.md

 | **Week 14** | Finish Website | `Everyone` |
 |  | Clean code | `Everyone` |

+## Structure

+- `final_notebook.ipynb` contains all the code that allowed us to do the analysis provided in our website
+- `supplementary_notebook.ipynb` contains some additional analysis that we performed during the project but eventually didn't include in the final result.
+This concerns mostly results that in the end weren't relevant for our research question but were still interesting nonetheless
+- `helpers.py` contains all the helper functions used in our analysis notebook to avoir overcrowding it
+- `docs` contains all the plots that we produced as well as the website
+- `dataset` contains our produced data.
+This is to avoid long pre-processing run times and to download the processed data in a simple and efficient manner
+- `articleAndGender.csv` contains the gender of all the studied articles

 ## References :

 [Wikispeedia](https://snap.stanford.edu/data/wikispeedia.html)